Which of the Following is True: Select All That Apply

 1. Read the Question Carefully

 Start by understanding what the question is asking.
 Identify keywords such as "all," "correct," or "true."
 Misinterpreting the prompt is a common mistake.
-As an example, if a question asks for "factors that contribute to climate change," ensure you select all relevant causes, not just the most obvious ones Easy to understand, harder to ignore..
+Here's one way to look at it: if a question asks for "factors that contribute to climate change," ensure you select all relevant causes, not just the most obvious ones Easy to understand, harder to ignore..

 2. Analyze Each Option Individually